What Tristan Thompson Was Doing While Khloe Kardashian Celebrated Kourtney's Wedding in Italy - E! Online

 On the other side of the globe, Khloe had wrapped up her night out in Portofino, Italy, where wedding festivities were kicking off for sister Kourtney Kardashian and rocker Travis Barker.
 (The couple legally married in Santa Barbara, Calif., last weekend.)

-Khloe, 37, stepped out solo on May 20, wearing a leopard-print dress for a dinner that included handmade troife pasta with pesto, baked seabass, fresh fruit and coffee parfait.
-Sister Kim Kardashian, Kylie Jenner and Kendall Jenner joined mom Kris Jenner for the celebrations of amore, along with several kids from their clan.
+Khloe, 37, stepped out solo on May 20, wearing a leopard-print dress for a dinner that included handmade troife pasta with pesto, baked seabass, fresh fruit and coffee parfaits.
+Sisters Kim Kardashian, Kylie Jenner and Kendall Jenner joined mom Kris Jenner for the celebrations of amore, along with several kids from their clan.

 Though it doesn't appear True made the trip out to the Italian Riviera, Kim's daughter North West was photographed rocking a corset top at dinner.

-Kourt's kids Mason, 12, Penelope, 9, and Reign, 7, who she shares with ex Scott Disick, also made the trip and enjoyed a day of swimming in Portofino ahead of the wedding extravaganza.
+Kourt's kids Mason, 12, Penelope, 9, and Reign, 7, who she shares with ex Scott Disick, also attended and even enjoyed a day of swimming in Portofino ahead of the wedding extravaganza.

 Keep reading to see photos of Khloe out in Italy with her family, as Kravis prepares to tie the knot (again).